fatiherikli/fatiherikli.github.io/README.rst

 and translate a Work.
 Moral rights retained by the original author(s) an d/or performer(s) publicity and privacy rights pertaining to a person's image or likeness depicted in a *work*.
-Rights protecting against unfair competition in regards to a work, subject to the limitations in paragraph 4(a) below;
+Rights protecting against unfair competition in regards to a work, subject to the limitations in the para graph below;

 PAGE ONE
 *******************************************************